-There are two groups of designers that can afford to work from atop their high horse: those in the tiny club which have typefaces and schools named after them and those that live in their parents’ basement.
+There are two groups of designers that can afford to work from atop their high horse: those who have typefaces and schools named after them and those that live in their parents’ basement.

 In other words, unless you are design royalty with Fortune 100 companies clamoring to have the privilege of your services, you can’t be a complete snob about your design work.
-If you insist on letting your ego rule the day, call Mom and Dad, because you won’t have a job.
+If you insist on letting your ego rule the day, call Mom and Dad and tell them you’re moving in, because you won’t have a job.

 Here We Are